Optimal Design Emulators: A Point Process Approach: Optimal Design Emulator

-More broadly, we can cast the design problem as one of needing to define a probability model on any finite collection of points which could make up our design.
-Unconditionally, we can imagine a corresponding probability model for a fixed cardinality, $n$, of the resulting point pattern.
+More broadly, we can cast the design problem as one of needing to define a probability model for any finite collection of points of cardinality $n$ which could make up our design.
 That is, unconditionally our model will define the probability of all $n$-run point patterns over the (discrete) sample space $\chi.$ The optimal design is one (or a small subset, say, due to isometries) of the point patterns which collectively form the sample space.
-Denote the stochastic process generating these point patterns by $Z$, let $f_Z$ represent the probability mass (or density) function of this process, and let $\mathcal{J}(\boldsymbol{\xi}_1,\ldots,\boldsymbol{\xi}_n)=\mathcal{M}\left(\mathcal{L}(\boldsymbol{\xi}_1,\ldots,\boldsymbol{\xi}_n)\right)$ for some monotone transformation $\mathcal{M}$ such that $\mathcal{J}$ is a non-negative, Lebesgue-integrable function of the inputs.

-We call the probability model represented by the mass (or density) function $f_Z$ a {\em design emulator} if $f_Z \propto \mathcal{J},$ where $f_Z$ and $\mathcal{J}$ are defined on the same support $\chi.$ Note that this notion of a design emulator is in terms of the probability representation of a design.
-In other words, we aim to introduce a statistical model to emulate the probability of the proposed designs.
-Leveraging this alternative representation, our task will be to arrive at an appropriate emulator for the probability of design points and to use this model as a means of sampling the optimal design from the stochastic PP $Z$ without resorting to the brute-force optimization techniques that are prevalent in optimal design.
+Denote the stochastic process generating these point patterns by $Z$, let $f_Z$ represent the probability mass (or density) function of this process, and let $\mathcal{J}(\boldsymbol{\xi}_1,\ldots,\boldsymbol{\xi}_n)=\mathcal{M}\left(\mathcal{L}(\boldsymbol{\xi}_1,\ldots,\boldsymbol{\xi}_n)\right)$ for some monotonically decreasing transformation $\mathcal{M}$ such that $\mathcal{J}$ is a non-negative, Lebesgue-integrable function of the inputs. \begin{definition} We call the probability model represented by the mass function $f_Z$ a {\em design emulator} if $f_Z \propto \mathcal{J},$ where $f_Z$ and $\mathcal{J}$ are defined on the same support $\chi.$ \end{definition} Note that Definition \ref{def:emulator} relates the original loss criterion specification of optimal design to a probability mass function which arrives at the same solution by taking the arg max (mode) or maximum a posteriori (MAP) solution of the probability mass function with respect to the design points.

-In order to construct a PP-based design emulator for our GP regression model of interest, we are motivated by the so-called {\em determinantal} PP model from the PP literature, which we introduce in the next section.
+In order to construct a PP-based design emulator for our GP regression model of interest, we are motivated by the so-called {\em determinantal} PP model from the PP literature, which we introduce in Section \ref{sec:dpp}.
 This model generates point patterns that fall in the regular pattern class of point processes, as introduced in Section \ref{sec:ppod}.
 Later, we will explore a variant of this model which will motivate a computationally cheap algorithm for emulating the optimal design from our stochastic PP model.